kyma-project/cloud-manager/docs/contributor/test-plan-unittesting.md

 Unit testing is part of the build and PRs have a hard dependency on all the unit tests to pass.

-When there are different versions of a code, or different feature flags, that can impact the logic of a given unit, each context has to have its own dedicated unit test or the same unit test needs to be run with all the identified contexts.
+When there are different versions of a code or different feature flags, that can impact the logic of a given unit, each context has to have its own dedicated unit test or the same unit test needs to be run with all the identified contexts.

 ### Objective